Boxing Day in Canada: Employment Rights and Celebrations

-Boxing Day is an annual statutory holiday in Canada and other Commonwealth countries, celebrated on December 26th.
-It originated in the United Kingdom and is now a beloved tradition up north.
-Boxing Day is marked by massive sales, sporting events, family gatherings, parades, and charity events.
+The day originated in the United Kingdom and is now a beloved tradition in the north.
+It is marked by massive sales, sporting events, family gatherings, parades, and charity events.

 Let’s take a closer look at what makes Boxing Day such a special and eagerly awaited day across the country.